 There is an extensive network of veins and arteries found throughout the human body, all of which make up an essential part of our body’s health.
 When things “go wrong” with our veins, it’s likely the result of an underlying condition or recent change we’ve experienced.
 Veins affect so many primary systems within our body, so taking notice of these changes and giving them serious attention is extremely important.
 While it’s often little more than a cosmetic issue when dealing with our veins, it’s always worth it to double-check with your doctor.
-Check out our list of 6 facts you probably didn’t know about your veins!
+Check out our list of 6 facts you probably didn’t know about your veins and varicose veins treatment!

 1. Varicose and spider veins are widely painless unless the underlying condition is inflammation.

 While the bulging nature of varicose veins and the red, blue, or purple coloring of spider veins may look painful, both conditions are typically painless, which is why many patients wait until the appearance is too much of a nuisance before they get treatment.
 Some people report feeling small aches or itchiness from time to time, but it’s usually cosmetic concerns that bring them into our office.

 2. Varicose and spider veins are extremely common, and might run in your family!